danilo-dessi/SuperNoder/README.md

 '-r', '--repetition-times' <value>: the number of shufflings that h1 has to use.
 Default: 5

 '-k', '--samples-size' <value>: the size of samples of h2 or h5.
 Default: 100

+#Format of input file:
+nodes.txt

+1 A

+2 A

+3 B

+4 C

+5 D

+6 B

+edges.txt

+1 2

+1 5

+2 4

+3 5

+4 6

+#Output
+Output of the tool is placed in a directory 'output-resources'.
+The directory contains nodes, edges, list of motifs, and list of supernodes for each level of recursion.
+Example if l = 2 there will be the following files:

+OUT_L1_NODES.txt      -> the list of nodes of the reduce network

+OUT_L1_EDGES.txt      -> the list of edges of the reduced network

+OUT_L1_MOTIFS.txt     -> the list of all motifs computed on the original network

+OUT_L1_SUPERNODES.txt -> the list of motifs collapsed in supernodes.